fverdugo/XM_40017/docs/src/index.md

 ## How to use this page

-You have two main ways of running the notebooks:
+You have two main ways of studying the notebooks:

-- Download the notebooks and run them locally on your computer (recommended)
+- Download the notebooks and run them locally on your computer (recommended).
+At each notebook page you will find a green box with links to download the notebook.
-- Run the notebooks on the cloud via [mybinder.org](https://mybinder.org) (high startup time).

-You also have the static version of the notebooks displayed in this webpage for quick reference.
-At each notebook page you will find a green box with links to download the notebook or to open in on mybinder.
+- You also have the static version of the notebooks displayed in this webpage for quick reference.

 ## How to run the notebooks locally